Privacy Policy

 • To improve or enhance our users’ experiences.

-• To contact you by email or other electronic communications when you have an inquiry.
+• To contact you by e-mail or other electronic communications when you have an inquiry.

 • To process your transactions.

-• To share your information with external partners or third parties engaged by us to perform functions and provide services to us subject to obligations consistent with this Privacy Policy and on the condition that the third parties use your information only on our behalf and in accordance with our instructions.
+• To share your information with outside partners or third parties engaged by us to perform functions and provide services to us subject to obligations consistent with this Privacy Policy and on the condition that the third parties use your information only on our behalf and in accordance with our instructions.

-4. Anonymized Data
+4. Anonymized data

 Please note that we may collect and aggregate personally identifiable information from our Platform and may anonymize that information for our own research or internal purposes.